- Application Deadlines

 - Admission Requirements—International Applicants

 - Hold a bachelor’s degree from a regionally accredited university or college (or an equivalent degree from a college or university in another country) with a minimum 3.0 grade point average on a 4.0 scale.
-At the discretion of the university, a higher professional or graduate degree may be accepted as a substitute for the bachelor’s degree.
-A limited number of applicants with a grade point average between 2.5-2.99 and relevant work experience may be admitted provisionally at the program’s discretion.
+A limited number of applicants with a grade point average between 2.5–2.99 and relevant work experience may be admitted provisionally at the program’s discretion.

 - Early Admission Deadline: January 15